Bitdefender Review: Quick Expert Summary

 Bitdefender Plans and Pricing

-Bitdefender offers 3 annual plans — but only its premium Total Security plan works across all operating systems.
-All of the plans include a limited VPN, but Bitdefender’s premium VPN is available at checkout, and it costs less than most competing standalone VPNs.
+Most of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited-data VPN), but Bitdefender’s premium VPN is also available at checkout, and it costs less than most competing standalone VPNs.

-Bitdefender Antivirus Free Edition uses the same advanced anti-malware engine as the premium version — which earned Bitdefender a spot on our best free Windows antiviruses of 2021.
+Bitdefender’s free Mac version uses the same advanced anti-malware engine as the premium version — which earned Bitdefender a spot on our best free Mac antiviruses of 2023.
+But it doesn’t have real-time protection, meaning it’s only good for removing existing malware, and not for protecting against future infections.

 Bitdefender Antivirus Plus — Basic Paid Plan (Windows Only)